At a Glance

 BlueStar ranges originated in Reading, PA, in 1880 from Prizer-Painter Stove Works, a manufacturing company of residential and commercial ranges, water heaters, furnaces, and heating stoves.

 Prizer-painter Stove Works continued to manufacture high-end cooking products for over a century.
 In 2002, Prizer introduced the BlueStar line, restaurant-quality ranges designed for the residential market.

 You can customize all 60" BlueStar ranges with 1000 colors for knob and range finishes plus (10) different trim options.
 Seventy-five percent of BlueStar ranges sold at Yale are in color.
 BlueStar is a good option if you want a unique look other than stainless.

-BlueStar offers tremendous quality and variety within their 60" range line-up, offering (9) different 60" range options in two different series, the Platinum and the RNB.
+BlueStar offers tremendous variety within their 60" range line-up, offering (9) different 60" range options in two different series, the Platinum and RNB series.

 BlueStar has double grills, double griddles, and French tops as well.
 They are also flexible with the open burner configurations as You can customize them to suit your cooking needs with various griddle, grill, and French top sizes.

 BlueStar has the only third element convection gas range for even baking.
 They also feature a Salamander restaurant broiler on the top for caramelizing and searing.

 Differences Between the Platinum and RNB 60-Inch Pro Ranges